Aditya-Chourasia/200days-of-JavaScript/README.md

 You can use the same principle we just used to retrieve the last character in a string to retrieve the Nth-to-last character.

 For example, you can get the value of the third-to-last letter ```see code file```

+# Store Multiple Values in one Variable using JavaScript Arrays
+With JavaScript array variables, we can store several pieces of data in one place.

+# Nest one Array within Another Array
+see code file

+- JS DSA DAY - 1 Completed